Our products in use

 Product safety and testing

-We offer non-toxic, safe products that are tested by CPSIA-accredited independent labs to ensure that they are free of BPA, phthalates and lead.
+We offer non-toxic, safe products that are tested by CPSIA-accredited independent labs to ensure that they are free of BPA, BPS and phthalates.

 Product materials & care

-Insulated Containers Stainless steel 304 (18/8).
-18oz Food Jars have all stainless steel interior.
-12oz Food Jars have PP #5 plastic lid and base.
-Dishwasher safe, top rack.
+Insulated Containers are made from 18/8 stainless steel.
+18oz Food Jars have an all-stainless interior, and lid has a silicone seal with PP#5 inside plastic rim (that does not come in contact with food).
+18oz Food Jars should be hand washed.
+12oz Food Jars have PP #5 plastic lid and base and are dishwasher safe, top rack.
 Plastic lids are dishwasher safe but research has shown that it is best to keep plastics out of high temperature environments.

-Insulated Lunch Totes PET #1 recycled plastic bottles.
+Insulated Lunch Totes are made from PET #1 recycled plastic bottles.
 Machine wash cold, line dry.

 Plastic numbers explained